 Rather hit the accelerator?
 Join Kookaburra Ridge Quad Bike for a Tassie bush adventure exploring secret gullies and open plains on a fully auto ATV so there’s no need to be a pro.

 Put your curiosity to the test – join the brave and take a skinny dip at Mathinna Falls.
 Few can say they’ve done so and winter is a rather invigorating time to take the plunge.

 Eat/drink/stay: Head where the local brews flow at the Weldborough Pub.
 There’s a backpacker style hut out the back named The Hilton – it doesn’t quite live up to its counterpart, and sometimes comes with a complimentary possum visiting the roof.

 Remember that Dam Busters trail you rode down?
 Now it’s time to head to the Little Rivers Brewing Company in Scottsdale to sample the Dam Busters Pale – it packs a punch much like the trail it salutes.

 Also en route is Ralph Falls, one of the island’s 60 Great Short Walks.
 The falls cascade 90 metres over a sheer ledge, making it one of Tassie’s highest falls.
 It’s right by Ringarooma where there’s an old church brimming with mining and agricultural history.

 Don’t miss the carved trees at Legerwood.
 This avenue of trees was planted in honour of the local young men who didn’t return from World War 1.
-In 1999, when the trees became ‘unsafe’, rather than cut them down, a chainsaw carver was employed to bring the soldiers alive through sculpture.
+In 1999, when the trees became unsafe, rather than cut them down, a chainsaw carver brought the soldiers alive through sculpture.

 Style it up: Make it a full three-day mountain bike adventure by joining the Blue Derby Pods Ride.
 Stay in private pods, sit by a crackling fire and enjoy an equally enticing local menu.